-Yunasa received the 2013 National Association for Gifted Children's Annemarie Roeper Global Awareness Award for Best Gifted Program!
+Yunasa received the 2013 National Association for Gifted Children Global Awareness Network's Annemarie Roeper Award!

 Yunasa camps have become a beloved and integral community for many gifted young people for over ten years.
 Yunasa is held at Camp Copneconic in Fenton, Michigan, and Yunasa West takes place in Sedalia, Colorado!